operating-systems concurrency

 Deadlock Risk

-The order of wait operations is critical.
-If a process acquires the mutex S before checking the condition semaphore (N or E), a deadlock may occur if the buffer is empty/full, as the process will block while holding the lock.
+Order of wait operations is critical.
+Acquiring mutex S before checking condition semaphores (N or E) can cause deadlock if buffer is empty/full.